AustralianBioCommons/human-omics-data-sharing-field-guide/pages/technologies_standards/drs.md

 ## GA4GH - DRS API

 The gold standard DRS in the human omics data sharing field is the [GA4GH DRS API](https://www.ga4gh.org/product/data-repository-service-drs/).
-This API is widely adopted by many research data repositories and portals (https://www.ga4gh.org/our-products/implementations/#), notably the Broad Institute Terra Data Repository, Seven Bridges Cancer Genomics Cloud, Seven Bridges Cavatica, the iRODS Consortium, and Gen3.
+This API is widely adopted by many [research data repositories and portals](https://www.ga4gh.org/our-products/implementations/#), notably the Broad Institute Terra Data Repository, Seven Bridges Cancer Genomics Cloud, Seven Bridges Cavatica, the iRODS Consortium, and Gen3.

 In summary, DRS is a key component of an interoperable, FAIR data infrastructure that enables researchers to more efficiently access and analyse data across repositories at scale.